Drew6160/eyehike-link-checker/README.md

 # 🏔️ Eyehike Webcam Link Checker

-Automatically checks every webcam link on [eyehike.com/2016/webcams/](https://www.eyehike.com/2016/webcams/) and generates a report showing which links are working, broken, or redirected.
+Automatically checks links on [eyehike.com/2016/](https://www.eyehike.com/2016/) and [unscripted6160.com] (https://www.unscripted6160.com) then generates a report showing which links are working, broken, or redirected.

 Runs automatically on GitHub — no server or local machine needed.